bionicaa/Real-Estate-Predictor/README.md

 # Real-Estate-Predictor
-script that analyses data set on real estate and predicts price
+Python script that analyses data set on real estate and predicts price